 Gummy Bear Implants

-Dr. Craft is a plastic and reconstructive surgeon at Banner MD Anderson Cancer Center.
+Dr. Benny Tan is a board certified plastic surgeon specializing in breast reconstruction at Banner MD Anderson Cancer Center.

 Question: I just heard about something called “gummy bear” breast implants.
 What are they and how are they different from other implants?